fpg1503/OptionalOutlets/README.md

 # What does this do?

-The primary goal of this plugin is to make `@IBOutlet`s Optional.
+The primary goal of this plugin is to make `@IBOutlet`s `Optional`.
 By default, Xcode uses `ImplicitlyUnwrappedOptional`s, but that's dangerous and even though you can safely unwrap them most people don't.
-This plugin automatically makes your outlets Optional, simple as that!
+The secondary goal is to make your `@IBOutlet`s `private`.
+Using outlets outside a class is a code smell and seldom is needed.
+This plugin automatically makes your outlets `Optional` and `private`, simple as that!
+Don't worry, they are independent rules and you can disable them at any time.

-**Let's get rid of force unwrapping!**
+:rocket: **Let's Make Xcode Great Again™**

 # Special Thanks

 - [@marcelofabri_](https://twitter.com/marcelofabri_) for his CocoaHeads talk about [IBOutlint](https://github.com/marcelofabri/IBOutlint) which gave me the motivation to write this and from which I've shamelessly copied most of the code.
+- [@chrisfsampaio](https://twitter.com/chrisfsampaio) for adding support to making outlets `private`, adding an example project, adding feature toggles, reporting bugs and a bunch of other stuff I probably forgot to mention.
 - [@orta](https://twitter.com/orta) for blogging about [his experience on building a Xcode plugin](http://artsy.github.io/blog/2014/06/17/building-the-xcode-plugin-snapshots/).
 - [@kattrali](https://twitter.com/kattrali) for providing a [template for Xcode plugins](https://github.com/kattrali/Xcode-Plugin-Template).
 - [@gsampaio](https://twitter.com/gsampaio) for telling me to throw the Swift version of this plugin away, copy Fabri's and save ~8Mb for all the users.